Truist Center: History

 It was announced in August 1998 that the CityFair building would be torn down to make space for the building.
 The CityFair building opened in October 1988.
 It had three levels of retail and a 700-space parking structure.
-Unfortunately, the public private partnership with the city and developer Carley Capital was a bad financial decision for the city.
+The public-private partnership with the city and developer Carley Capital was a bad financial decision for the city.
 The city spent $7 million on the project out of the original project cost of $30.4 million and the developer filed for bankruptcy shortly after the building's opening.
-It was the biggest retail project since the Overstreet Mall in the 1970s, considered the next generation in retail at the time.
+It was the biggest retail project since the Overstreet Mall in the 1970s considered the next generation in retail at the time.
 The city owned the parking structure and was going to get a percentage of the project's annual profits.
-In December 1988 Chemical Bank acquired the CityFair building.
+In December 1988, Chemical Bank acquired the CityFair building.
 At that time, it had 60 stores and a food court.